 The 100% owned Sandra project covers 7,512 hectares, located 183 km northwest of the city of Durango in Durango State, Mexico.
-The Company is advancing exploration on the Sandra project together with the adjoining 634 hectares Escobar claims of Pan American Silver following an agreement with Pan American Silver (described below).
-The Company has compiled a database of surface sampling and geological mapping data from the Company's past exploration program, data provided by Pan American Silver, and historical data from a number of companies which had been active in the project area in the past.
-Analysis of this data has outlined a high level Gold-Silver system on the Sandra claims and the adjoining Escobar claims of Pan American Silver.
+The Company is advancing exploration on the Sandra project together with the adjoining 634 hectares of Escobar claims of Pan American following an agreement with Pan American (described below).
+The Company has compiled a database of surface sampling and geological mapping data from the Company's past exploration program, data provided by Pan American, and historical data from a number of companies, which had been active in the project area in the past.
+Analysis of this data has outlined a high level Gold-Silver system on the Sandra claims and the adjoining Escobar claims of Pan American.
 The mineralized system is centered on a large altered rhyolite dome complex, with surrounding argillic and potassic alteration zones with extensive evidence of gold, silver and base metal mineralization.
 These features are indicative of a disseminated gold-silver system, similar to other large bulk tonnage gold-silver-base metal deposits associated with altered intrusive complexes located in a well recognized trend in Durango State.
-In 2010 to date the Company completed a comprehensive surface mapping and sampling program to define drill targets in the project area.
+In 2010 and to date, the Company has completed a comprehensive surface mapping and sampling program to define drill targets in the project area.
 The results confirm a signature of a potentially large mineralized system.
-Expenditures on the Sandra-Escobar project during the period were \$76,237 (1st half 2009 - \$11,850).
+Expenditures on the Sandra-Escobar project during the period were \$94,094 (9 months 2009 - \$37,572).